 The point of this post is to plead with and encourage women and men who may be in an abusive situation, whether it be physical, financial or emotional abuse (all are equally bad) to get help immediately.
 Don’t be afraid of where you’ll go, what you’ll do, or how you’ll support yourself.
 There are many programs these days to help you and any children you might have with that.

 But please, don’t put up with abuse.
 Your spouse/partner or other abusive person in your life has issues and needs accountability and psychological help if he/she is to truly get well.
 And you deserve to be treated respectfully.
 A note about the Bible and its instructions in marriage: yes, it says you are to stay married, but it also says you are to honor your body as the temple of the Holy Spirit.
-Allowing yourself to be abused is not honoring your body, and God would never, ever want you to stay with someone who is abusing you, and what’s more, walking in love with that abuser means holding him/her accountable for their actions, so love him/her enough to leave them.
+Allowing yourself to be abused is not honoring your body, and God would never, ever want you to stay with someone who is abusing you if there is not clear progress toward healing being made, and what’s more, walking in love with that abuser means holding him/her accountable for their actions, so love him/her enough to leave them.

 Whatever you do, don’t downplay the situation, especially if you have children.
 You deserve better, and your kids certainly deserve better.
 Don’t pass on a legacy of accepting abuse to your babies.
 Show them that abuse should never be accepted, and get yourself and your kids out of there, before it’s too late.

 You are wonderful in God’s sight; treat yourself as the child of the King that you are.
 Know that there are programs available and people who have been there that understand the torture you’re going through.
 Get help and be safe, my friend.